Wyb0627/AGRAG/README.md

-# GORAG
+# GERAG
-The official code repository of the paper "Graph-based Retrieval Augmented Generation for Dynamic Few-shot Text Classification"
+The official code repository of the paper "GERAG: A Graph-based Efficient Retrieval Augmented Generation Framework"

 Install all requirements via: